tremho/odp-documentation/guide_book/src/how/ec/battery/7b-virtualHAL.md

 Edit your `mock_battery.rs` file.

-At the top, add these imports:
+At the very top of the file, add these imports:

 ```rust
 extern crate alloc;